newjersey/navigator.business.nj.gov/web/display-content/onboarding/industry.md

 ### Industry

-Which business industry can best describe your company?
+Which business industry best describes your company?